-Going beyond project performance ratings, lessons from evaluation of Bank Group interventions provide additional evidence that some mechanisms have been particularly effective in helping provide development solutions.
+Going beyond project performance ratings to draw broader lessons from project evaluation across Bank Group interventions provides additional evidence that some mechanisms have been particularly effective in helping provide development solutions.
 World Bank agricultural research projects, for instance, have used competitive research grants effectively to increase the efficiency and relevance of public research institutions.
-IFC and MIGA technology transfer projects have been effective in increasing firm-level productivity and competitiveness.
+IFC and MIGA technology transfer projects have been effective in increasing firm-level productivity and competitiveness by providing access to state-of-the-art technologies and knowledge flows.

-But challenges remain, particularly in areas where the Bank Group does not have a long history of operations or experience using specific mechanisms, such as matching grants, business incubators, venture capital, and financing for the introduction of innovations.
-IEG found that Bank Group has had limited success using these mechanisms to implement innovation and entrepreneurship interventions.
+But challenges remain, particularly in areas where the Bank Group does not have a long history of operations or experience using specific mechanisms, such as matching grants, business incubators, venture capital, and financing for the introduction of new products, processes, and institutions.
+The evidence suggests that the Bank Group has had limited success using these mechanisms to implement innovation and entrepreneurship interventions.

 Bank Group staff identify lessons and develop and use tacit knowledge on innovation and entrepreneurship in the course of their work.
 Although most staff share project experience, the flow of knowledge on innovation and entrepreneurship is limited, particularly across networks, sectors, and regions.
-These limitations are amplified across the Bank Group, given that staff are less inclined to share their experiences and lessons.
-Tacit knowledge is dominant on thematic issues like innovation and entrepreneurship.
-Consequently, the limited flows of knowledge among staff within and across the three institutions imply considerable inefficiencies that limit the effectiveness of Bank Group support to operational teams and country clients.
+The limitations of knowledge flows are amplified across the Bank Group, given that staff are less inclined to share their experiences and lessons.
+Given that tacit knowledge is dominant on thematic issues like innovation and entrepreneurship, the limited flows of knowledge among staff within and across the three institutions imply considerable inefficiencies that limit the effectiveness of Bank Group support to operational teams and country clients.